What to Bring:

 We understand that life happens and on a RARE occasion you might be late to class.
 Our general rule is that we’ll let you in up to 5 minutes late.
 However, if a class is full or nearly full we won’t be able to allow you in.
 Entering late is very disruptive to the flow of class and not fair for other students to have to rearrange their stuff to make room for somebody who wasn’t in the room at the beginning.
 You’ll also miss the opening warm-up which is unsafe for you.
 Please be on time or better yet, early.

 Some yoga studios offer new customers “first class free."
 At SunSpark Yoga, we offer classes seven days a week taught by experienced yoga instructors, each with their own personality and style.
 We feel that one free class doesn’t tell you a whole lot about our place.
-This is why we offer new customers Three (3) classes for $33 (discounted from our regular drop-in rate of $22).
+This is why we offer new customers Three (3) classes for $33 (discounted from our regular drop-in rate of $26.
 If you’d rather buy a single class your first time in, that’s okay too.
-We don’t participate in Groupon or Living Social or any other discount schemes that artificially fill up our space with people looking for cheap yoga.
+We don’t participate in Groupon, Class Pass or any other discount schemes that artificially fill up our space with people looking for cheap yoga.
 We make it affordable to try and unlike some other studios, we pay our teachers regardless of whether you’re a new student or not.
 Everybody wins.

 Always stop at the front desk to check in with us, even if you’ve registered for class online.